 Kirkland's population and economy continues to grow, with Google and Tableau offices at the new Kirkland Urban development perhaps a sign of more move-ins for years to come.
-Prices here rose nearly 14 percent compared to 2019, though that number does include a slice of Bellevue next to the 489-acre, horse-friendly Bridle Trails State Park.
+Prices here have risen sharply during the pandemic, though this real estate map area does include a slice of Bellevue next to the 489-acre, horse-friendly Bridle Trails State Park.

 Big spenders can still head west.
 The only non-Eastside community on this list requires a ferry commute to and from Seattle, but in a world of more hybrid and remote work options, that might not be quite as much of a home shopping factor anymore.
 A variety of dining options and trails greet newcomers.

 Yes, there's another placid mass of water east of Seattle that's lined with manses.
 Lake Sammamish distinguishes a part of the Eastside known for its proximity to Microsoft's headquarters.
-Slightly more homes sold here in 2019 than in 2020, but prices climbed significantly.
-Redfin shows home here regularly selling for upwards of $1 million.
+Slightly more homes have sold here, at higher prices, during the pandemic.
+Redfin shows houses in the area regularly selling for upwards of $1 million.